The History of Ofgem’s Energy Price Cap

 What is the energy price cap and when was it introduced?

-An energy price cap is a limit on the maximum price that a supplier can charge its customers per unit of energy used, and it also sets a maximum daily standing charge (the cost of connecting your home to the national grid).
-The price cap never limits your total energy consumption; if you use more you end up paying more than the set limit.
-The set rates were introduced in January 2019 by regulatory body, Ofgem, and reviewed every six months following.
+An energy price cap limits the maximum price that a supplier can charge its customers per unit of energy used.
+It also sets a maximum daily standing charge (the cost of connecting your home to the national grid).
+However, the price cap never limits your total energy consumption; if you use more, you pay more than the set limit.
+The set rates were introduced in January 2019 by regulatory body, Ofgem, and reviewed every six months.

 Why was it introduced, and how does the energy price cap work?

-The cap was introduced to help homeowners avoid having to fork out on extortionate bills, and to prevent suppliers from making excessive profits from consumers.
-The rate was intended to limit costs associated with the most expensive rates on standard and default variable tariffs.
+Ofgem introduced the cap to help homeowners avoid having to fork out on extortionate bills, and to prevent suppliers from making excessive profits from consumers.
+In addition, the rate intended to limit costs associated with the most expensive rates on standard and default variable tariffs.

 However, as market prices soared, rate differentials narrowed on the whole, giving homeowners no clear cheaper option — exposing the first flaw of the cap: when prices go up, the cap rate follows.